apache/spark/BREEZE.rst

           Runs the command in non-interactive mode.

+  --generate-providers-issue

+          Generate providers issue that should be created.

   -v, --verbose
           Show verbose information about executed docker, kind, kubectl, helm commands.
 Useful for debugging - when you run breeze with --verbose flags you will be able to see the commands